bmeddeb/gitbench/docs/providers/models.md

 # Provider Data Models

-GitFleet uses standardized data models across all Git provider APIs.
+gitbench uses standardized data models across all Git provider APIs.
 These models provide consistent data structures regardless of which provider (GitHub, GitLab, BitBucket) you are working with.

 ## Core Data Models